Frontline Education

 Understanding the PLM Solution

-This article provides the "big picture" of an Organization Admin's Professional Learning Management (PLM) solution.
+This article provides the "big picture" of a PG Super User's Professional Learning Management (PLM) solution.
 These high-level topics include activity and form flow management, basic user types, and administrative roles.

 Tracking and Managing Professional Learning